t413/SinglePaged/_posts/2014-12-04-background.md

 ## Background

 - We saw a gap.
-There are many calls to arms and lots of policy papers but nothing practitioner-facing with a repeatable, manageable process.
-We wanted something risk-based with a menu of mitigations for each risk level.
+There are many calls to arms and lots of policy papers (*INCLUDE LINK TO DATASF WHITE PAPER*) but nothing practitioner-facing with a repeatable, manageable process.
+- We wanted something risk-based with a menu of mitigations for each risk level.
 - Keep in mind: There is no such thing as unbiased data or unbiased algorithms.

 -------------------------